jackgallivan/CS361-Microservice/README.md

 ## Instructions:

-To use the API, make an HTTP POST request to: http://flip1.engr.oregonstate.edu:9563/calc
+To use the API, make an HTTP POST request to:
+http://flip1.engr.oregonstate.edu:9563/calc

 You must include a JSON file with your request, using the following format:
 ```
 {
-	player1_rating: NUMBER,
-	player2_rating: NUMBER,
+	"player1_rating": NUMBER,
+	"player2_rating": NUMBER
 }
 ```

 The new player ratings will be sent back inside a JSON object.
 The JSON file will have the following format:
 ```
 {
-	player1_rating: {
+	"player1_rating": {
-		win: NUMBER,
-		draw: NUMBER,
+		"win": NUMBER,
-		lose: NUMBER,
+		"draw": NUMBER,
+		"lose": NUMBER
 	},
-	player2_rating: {
+	"player2_rating": {
-		win: NUMBER,
-		draw: NUMBER,
+		"win": NUMBER,
-		lose: NUMBER,
+		"draw": NUMBER,
-	},
+		"lose": NUMBER
+	}
 }
 ```